sbonds/linuxupskillchallenge/00-Digital-Ocean.md

 * This server is now running, and completely exposed to the whole of the Internet
 * You alone are responsible for managing it
 * You have just installed the latest updates, so it should be secure for now

+## Optional: Create an Ubuntu 20.04 system

+This is not possible during the Digital Ocean "first server" process.
+You can create an Ubuntu 20.04 system from the normal Digital Ocean interface though.